faithvoid/script.alexandria/README.md

 - (Optional) To make a launcher front-end for multiple sources, modify "launcher.py" with the names of sources that you'd like to add, modify "source1.py / source2.py / source3.py" to point at your Python script of choice (add or remove as many entries as needed), then rename "launcher.py" to "default.py"!

 ## Issues:
-- The script will crash if a "Downloads" folder on F (or wherever you've pointed it) isn't present.
-Will add options to automatically detect and create a directory if unavailable later!
 - The script blocks files over 4GB (downloading + individual files stored in .zip files) due to FATX limitations.
 I could possibly modify the script to download & extract files over 4GB in parts, but the performance penalties may not be worth it compared to using a PC.
 - The script can be kind of slow, especially when compared to FTP.
 Higher chunk values increase the likelihood of XBMC crashing, so they're set to a small but reasonable value.
-You can modify this value yourself to attempt to increase performance but YMMV, especially on RAM-limited themes on stock 64MB Xbox consoles.
+You can modify this value yourself to attempt to increase performance but YMMV, especially on RAM-limited themes on stock 64MB Xbox consoles (use 2048*1024 at absolute max).
 - Some files with absurdly long file names and multiple special characters (like "4 Game in One - Ice Hockey, Phantom UFO, Spy Vs. Spy, Cosmic Avenger (1983) (Bit Corporation) (PAL).bin") will crash the script.
 Sanitization function definitely needs a bit of work.
 - You tell me.